tcpalmer/nina-scheduler/target-management/exposure-plans.md

 ### Exposure Plan Creation

 New Exposure Plans are added by navigating to the desired target, entering Edit mode, and clicking the Add exposure plan icon.
 A new exposure plan is initialized with default values and always references the first Exposure Template for the applicable profile.

+{: .note}
 If you have not yet created any Exposure Templates for this profile, you will be warned and will have to create at least one before proceeding.

 ### Exposure Plan Editing